 If you do not work in an NHS trust or hospital (for example you are a GP, dentist, community nurse, public health consultant, pharmacist or social worker), please refer to the guidance on the page about the naming protocols for OpenAthens organisations to help you make the appropriate selection.

 If you cannot find your organisation and the system does not recognise the one you have entered, you will be prompted to select the county in which you work when you click on the 'Register' button.
-Your application will be sent to the appropriate OpenAthens administrator for review.
+Your application will then be sent to the appropriate OpenAthens administrator for review.